July 31, 2020

 The origin of our routines are the origin of our emotions

 These complex webs of automatic routines that govern our behaviour is a fundamental attribute of living creatures.
 Predictable events in the world drive predictable responses.
 But also, the way the world responds to us shapes how we behave.
-Learning routines is about learning the consequences of the world.
+Learning routines, at the core, is about learning the consequences of the world.
 To know which consequences are important, we must have some kind of impulse or impulses that inform us of what we should consider important.

-Consider, for example, Abraham Maslow's hierarchy of needs: we might prioritise shelter, food, and safety before things like love and belonging, but we're fundamentally oriented towards achieving all of these things and so we build our routines accordingly.
+Consider, for example, Abraham Maslow's hierarchy of needs: we might prioritise shelter, food, and safety before things like love and belonging, but we're fundamentally oriented towards achieving all of these things and so we build our routines accordingly depending upon which needs are deficient and to what extent.
+We therefore require some method of determining what needs are deficient and when.

 Emotions are very simply, the natural extension of our autopoietic drive.